 The LC defines night work as work performed between 10pm and 7am (although a CBA may amend these times), for which the employee is paid his or her normal salary plus 25 per cent.
 There are no specific limits for the number of night work hours as the general limits apply.

-The minimum additional salary due for overtime is, on a normal working day, 25 per cent for the first hour and 37.5 per cent any subsequent hours, and 50 per cent on public holidays and weekly rest days.
+The minimum additional salary due for overtime is, on a normal working day, 25 per cent for the first hour and 37.5 per cent for any subsequent hours, and 50 per cent on public holidays and weekly rest days.
 For overtime worked on a mandatory rest day, the employee is also entitled to a full day off.
-The mandatory rest day is established by the employer, and it is usually Sunday.
+The mandatory rest day is established by the employer and is usually Sunday.

 Employees under an exemption from the working time limits are not entitled to overtime payments, except for work on weekly rest days and public holidays.